Nuclear fuel cycle in France: MOX

 MOX fuel is a nuclear fuel made from around 7% plutonium and 93% depleted uranium.
 It is part of a uranium cycle loop, as it enables the reuse of plutonium produced in nuclear reactors and depleted uranium produced in enrichment plants.
 In its elemental state, it takes the form of pellets 0.8 cm in diameter and weighs around ten grams, similar to uranium oxide pellets.
 The raw material is a mixture of plutonium oxide, depleted uranium oxide, and chamotte powders obtained from scrap pellets, to which depleted uranium is added to obtain the precise content required by customers (between 3 and 12%).
 This powder is then fired in a furnace and shaped into pellets.
 These are then placed in zirconium alloy tubes, which are then assembled.

 At the CEA/Cadarache center, the Atelier de Technologie du Plutonium (ATPu - Plutonium Technology Workshop) was commissioned in 1962 to manufacture Mox fuel for the Phénix and Superphénix fast neutron reactors.
 On the same site, the Laboratoire de Purification Chimique (LPC - Chemical Purification Laboratory) carries out quality controls on this production and handles scrap.
 In 1987, ATPu was authorized to manufacture mox for light water reactors, and in 1991 capacity was increased to 40 tons per year of mox, mainly for the German manufacturer Siemens.
 However, following an IPSN report on the site's extreme exposure to seismic risk, the DSIN (which became the ASN in 2006) called for its closure in 1995.
 Production was not finally halted until 2003.
 Dismantling began in 2008 and will be completed in 2012.

 Today, the Melox plant on the Marcoule site manufactures this type of fuel, with a production capacity of around 200 tons per year.
 Authorized in 1990, the plant went into production in 1997, then increased its output from 100 t/year to 145 t/year in 2003, then to 195 t/year in 2007.
+Melox production fell consistently from 2016 to a low of 51 tons in 2021 after a change in the production of depleted uranium led to a high discard rate for depleted uranium grains.
+But production has been increasing since 2021 and reached 100 t/year again in 2025.

-In 2011, 22 reactors were authorized to use MOX fuel, which accounts for just under 10% of nuclear power generation.
-EDF has applied to the ASN to increase the number of “moxable” reactors to 24.
+In 2011, 22 reactors were authorized to use MOX fuel, which accounted for just under 10% of nuclear power generation.
+As of 2024, all 32 of EDF's 900-megawatt reactors were authorized to use MOX fuel and EDF hopes to test 'MOX2' fuel -- MOX fuel that is recycled again after irradiation.